anojndr/RAG-Forge/DOCS.md

     -   Make sure your `TWITTER_USERNAME` and `TWITTER_PASSWORD` are correct.
     -   On the first run, the API saves login cookies to `twitter_cookies.json`.
 If login fails repeatedly, **delete `twitter_cookies.json`** to force a fresh login attempt.
 -   **YouTube transcript extraction fails**:
-	-   Check the logs for the `transcript-service` container using `docker-compose logs transcript-service`.
 	-   Ensure the service is running and accessible from the main Go application at the `TRANSCRIPT_SERVICE_URL`.
 -   **Server fails to start with "address already in use"**:
 	-   Another process is using port `8086`.
-Stop the other process or change the hardcoded port in `main.go` and `docker-compose.yml`.
+Stop the other process or change the hardcoded port in `main.go`.

 ## Development & Testing

 Use standard Go commands for development (`go build`, `go test`, `go run main.go`).
-The build and run process is now primarily managed through Docker Compose or the provided `run-no-docker.sh` script.
+The build and run process is now primarily managed through the provided `run.sh` script.